joey-qytyku/OS-90-fixed/docs/code.md

 ### Brackets

-Always use wide open curly brackets.
+Always use wide open curly brackets for function scope.
 It is easier to read.

 ```
-if/function/whatever {
-    // BAD
-}

-if/function/whatever
+int main()
 {
-    // Correct
+    // This is how
 }
 ```